 Black Fungus on Mango Tree: 8 Possible Mango Tree Diseases

-If you are facing any challenges in performing the rewrite, kindly send an error message stating: Unable to process the request due to encountered difficulties.
+If you face any challenges while rephrasing, kindly send an error message saying: Unable to process the request due to encountered difficulties.

 The dark substance found on Mango trees is frequently caused by sooty mold, a type of fungal infection.
 However, there could be other reasons for this issue, including anthracnose, mango sooty blotch, black spot, or bacterial canker.
 Conducting a thorough examination of the tree for any additional symptoms will aid in determining the root cause.